Dual Diagnosis Treatment Arlington, VA

 Multicultural Clinical Center - 6.7 miles from Arlington, VA

-Multicultural Clinical Center is a dual-diagnosis treatment center in Springfield, VA that provides treatment for drug and alcohol addiction and mental health disorders that include psychotic disorders as well as anorexia.
+Multicultural Clinical Center is a dual diagnosis treatment center in Springfield, Virginia that offers treatment for substance abuse and mental health disorders that include psychotic disorders as well as antisocial personality disorder.

 Address: 6563 Edsall Road, Springfield, VA 22151 in Fairfax County